Ulcerative colitis: Abdominal pain management

+Nutrition

+Diet can play a role in the symptoms of patients with ulcerative colitis.

+The most avoided foods and drinks by patients are spicy foods, dairy products, alcohol, fruits, vegetables, and carbonated beverages; these foods are mainly avoided during remission and to prevent relapse.
+In some cases, especially during the flare period, the dietary restrictions of these patients can be very severe and can lead to a compromised nutritional state.
+Some patients tend to eliminate gluten spontaneously, despite not having a definite diagnosis of coeliac disease, because they believe that gluten can exacerbate gastrointestinal symptoms.

+Many patients with ulcerative colitis tend to follow restrictive diets to control symptoms.
+Usually lactose-free diets is the most common diet followed by patients with ulcerative colitis (21.3%% vs 11.6% controls), followed by gluten-free diet (23.4% vs 9.3% in controls).
+Low-FODMAP diet adoption is usually minimal.
+Fibre avoidance is higher in patients with Crohn's disease (45%) compared to controls (5%).

+Mental health

+Many studies found that patients with IBD reported a higher frequency of depressive and anxiety disorders than the general population, and most studies confirm that women with IBD are more likely than men to develop affective disorders and show that up to 65% of them may have depression disorder and anxiety disorder.

+A meta-analysis of interventions to improve mood (including talking therapy, antidepressants, and exercise) in people with inflammatory bowel disease found that they reduced inflammatory markers such as C-reactive protein and faecal calprotectin.
+Psychological therapies reduced inflammation more than antidepressants or exercise.

 Prognosis

-Poor prognostic factors include: age < 40 years upon diagnosis, extensive colitis, severe colitis on endoscopy, prior hospitalization, elevated CRP and low serum albumin.
+Poor prognostic factors include: age < 40 years upon diagnosis, extensive colitis, severe colitis on endoscopy, prior hospitalization, elevated CRP, and low serum albumin.

 Progression or remission

 People with ulcerative colitis usually have an intermittent course, with periods of disease inactivity alternating with "flares" of disease.
 People with proctitis or left-sided colitis usually have a more benign course: only 15% progress proximally with their disease, and up to 20% can have sustained remission in the absence of any therapy.
-A subset of people experience a course of disease progress rapidly.
-In these cases, there is usually a failure to respond to medication and surgery often is performed within the first few years of disease onset.
+A subset of people experience a course of disease that progresses rapidly.
+In these cases, there is usually a failure to respond to medication, and surgery is often performed within the first few years of disease onset.
 People with more extensive disease are less likely to sustain remission, but the rate of remission is independent of the severity of the disease.
 Several risk factors are associated with eventual need for colectomy, including: prior hospitalization for UC, extensive colitis, need for systemic steroids, young age at diagnosis, low serum albumin, elevated inflammatory markers (CRP & ESR), and severe inflammation seen during colonoscopy.
 Surgical removal of the large intestine is necessary in some cases.